johnnymatthews/blog/170829-the-search-for-sunrise-part-two.md

+---
+title: The Search for Sunrise - Part Two
+date: 2017-08-29
+---

-# The Search for Sunrise - Part Two
+## The Search for Sunrise - Part Two

 About a week ago a colleague of mine introduced me to a French children's story called *Le Petit Prince*, written by [Antoine de Saint-Exupery](https://en.wikipedia.org/wiki/Antoine_de_Saint-Exup%C3%A9ry).